cacttus/BR2/project/design.md

 		bind Uniforms
 		draw the mesh

 * Orphan Support
 	* All grids need to be created where the camera is.
 We need a way to allow for objects to be present outside of grids.
 	* Currently we only support objects that are fully enclosed in the world.
 This poses a problem for instance if an object gets launched, or totally empty nodes.
 	* Add a "dirty" flag on the object to tell if the object manifold is dirty.

 * We are not going to remove all draw calls from all nodes.
 All nodes have the ability to draw when they are iterated.
-	Even though it doesn't make sense.
+(Even though it doesn't make sense)

 * We will remove Scene (scenegraph) and replace it with PhysicsManager.
 	* Scene has literally no use.